tarantool/doc/doc/release/calendar.rst

 ----------------------

-The release lifetime table lists all Tarantool versions starting from 1.10.x up to the current latest versions.
+The release lifetime table lists all Tarantool versions starting from 1.10.x up to the 2.11.7 version.
+To see the information about Tarantool 3.x versions, see the corresponding `page <https://www.tarantool.io/en/doc/latest/release/>`_.
-Each link leads to the release notes page of the corresponding version.
-*End of life* means the release series will no longer receive any patches, updates, or feature improvements after the specified date.
-*End of support* means that we won't provide technical support to product versions after the specified date.

 ..  container:: table